“Labor Omnia Vincit” McKay Law

 • Permanent impairment

-• Punitive damages in cases of DUI or gross negligence
+• Exemplary damages in cases of DUI or gross negligence

 Filing Deadline

-Oklahoma generally gives 2 years from the date of the crash to file (Okla.
+Oklahoma generally gives two years from the date of the crash to file (Okla.
 Stat. tit.
 12, § 95).
-Wrongful death actions carry the same two-year statute.
+Fatal crash claims carry the same 2-year deadline.
 GTCA claims require one-year notice.

 Q: A car turned left in front of me — what’s my case?